A migrating coastal dune

 Beware: There may be quicksand at Råbjerg Mile.
 Adults sink in no more than above the knees but try to avoid completely even surfaces with dark-soaked sand just to be sure.

-Our experience at Råbjerg Mile
+What to expect at Råbjerg Mile

-On our way back from our South Norway Caravan Road Trip Adventure, we decided to explore a bit of Northern Jutland before heading back to Copenhagen where we live.
+On our way back from our South Norway Caravan Road Trip Adventure, we decided to explore a bit of Northern Jutland before heading back to Copenhagen, where we live.

 When visiting the top of Denmark, we of course had to stop by Råbjerg Mile Sand Dune (after visiting Grenen and the Sand-Covered Church in the morning).